Getting started

 Yes.
 After each scan, Paperix runs on-device text recognition and embeds the recognized text as an invisible layer in the PDF.
 You can search:

-- Across all scans, from the document list's search bar
+- Across all scans, from the library's search bar

-- Inside a single scan, from the search bar inside the document view
+- Inside a single scan, from the search bar in the document view

-- In any other PDF reader (Preview, Acrobat, etc.) — the text layer is standard PDF text
+- In any other PDF reader — the text layer is standard PDF text

 OCR missed some text.
 What can I do?

-Apple's Vision text recognition is good, but it isn't perfect on handwriting, faint print, or unusual fonts.
+Apple's Vision text recognition is good, but not perfect on handwriting, faint print, or unusual fonts.
 The image itself is preserved at full resolution, so the document is still readable — only the searchable text layer might miss some words.
-There's no manual OCR correction in v0.1; if this comes up often, let us know.

 Editing